Human remains found by police searching for missing Leah Croucher

 Human remains have been found by detectives searching for missing Leah Croucher, who vanished while walking to work in 2019.

-A massive three-and-a-half year search for Ms Croucher, who was 19 when she went missing, is focusing on a house less than half a mile from where she was last seen.
+A massive three-and-a-half year search for Miss Croucher, who was 19 when she went missing, is focusing on a house less than half a mile from where she was last seen.

+Investigators have put up a forensic tent in front of the property in Loxbeare Drive, Furzton, Milton Keynes, next to a white pick-up truck parked in the driveway.

 They began searching the house after a tip-off from a member of the public on Monday, and launched a murder inquiry when they found a rucksack and other personal belongings of Ms Croucher’s.